POVM: Definition

-The simplest case of a POVM generalises the simplest case of a PVM, which is a set of orthogonal projectors $\{\Pi_i\}$ that sum to the identity matrix:
+The discrete case of a POVM generalizes the simplest case of a PVM, which is a set of orthogonal projectors $\{\Pi_i\}$ that sum to the identity matrix:

 The probability formulas for a PVM are the same as for the POVM.
 An important difference is that the elements of a POVM are not necessarily orthogonal.
 As a consequence, the number of elements $n$ of the POVM can be larger than the dimension of the Hilbert space they act in.
 On the other hand, the number of elements $N$ of the PVM is at most the dimension of the Hilbert space.

-In general, POVMs can also be defined in situations where the number of elements and the dimension of the Hilbert space is not finite: